 - Damages to your own property (typically third-party damage is covered)

 Since those and other alcohol-related claims can occur in your everyday business, and are not covered by your liquor liability insurance, it’s important to confirm you are covered in these instances with other insurance types.
-Speaking with experts, like those at CoverWallet, to build a comprehensive policy will ensure you’re fully covered.
+Speaking with experts, like those at Insurance321, to find a comprehensive policy to fully cover your business.

 Insurance that Compliments Liquor Liability